kjlis/CourseraML/README.md

 * prediction using Neural Network

 ## Ex4 - Neural Networks Learning
-Implementation of implement the backpropagation algorithm for neural networks.
+Implementation of the backpropagation algorithm for neural networks.
 It was applied to the task of hand-written digit recognition.
 For full description of the problem, please refer to *ex4.pdf* file.

 Features included in this implementation:
 * sigmoid gradient
 * random weights initialization
 * NN cost function

+## Ex5 - Regularized Linear Regression and Bias v.s.
+Variance
+Implementation of regularized linear regression and analysis of models with different bias-variance properties.
+For full description of the problem, please refer to *ex5.pdf* file.

+Features included in this implementation:
+* regularized linear regression cost function
+* learning curve
+* mapping data into polynomial feature space
+* cross validation curve